aore/mars-rover/docs/rover_design.md

-# Design of the comm Module #
+# Design of the rover Module #

-It should be the purpose of `comm.py` (the communications module of `control`) to transmit commands to the rover, while other python modules should describe control logic, perform data analysis, and render the GUI.
+It should be the purpose of `rover.py` (the communications module of `control`) to transmit commands to the rover, while other python modules should describe control logic, perform data analysis, and render the GUI.

-It should be the purpose of `comm.c` (the communications module of `rover`) to follow these commands.
-It will manage command and control actions issued by `comm.py` and to package response data.
-In particular, `comm.c` should offer up to `comm.py` the following capabilities in each of the relevant subsystems (i.e. `lcd`, `oi`, `sonar`, `servo`, and `ir`):
+It should be the purpose of `control.c` (the communications module of `rover`) to follow these commands.
+It will manage command actions issued by `rover.py` and to package response data.
+In particular, `control.c` should offer up to `rover.py` the following capabilities in each of the relevant subsystems (i.e. `lcd`, `oi`, `sonar`, `servo`, and `ir`):

 - Initialize a subsystem.
 - Calibrate a subsystem.